simple-login/docs/content/docs/flask.md

 flask run
 ```

-Now you should be able to login with SimpleLogin at http://localhost:5000/login
+Now you should be able to SLWSL at http://localhost:5000/login